panxiaoguang/Massively_RGN_OTs/README.md

 ## SURRO-seq scripts

-This is some scripts for indel calling of spCas9 of Gene Therapy oligos.
+This is some scripts for indel calling of SpCas9 for SURRO-seq.

 - extract_reads_from_BAM.py Filter the reads that match the reference sequence from the aligned BAM file.